tonmcg/spatial-analysis/README.md

-# spatial-analysis
-## Spatial Analysis w R in Power BI: Mapping U.S. Census Data
+# Spatial Analysis w R in Power BI: Mapping U.S. Census Data

-### Prologue: The Speaker
+## Prologue: The Speaker
 Who am I?
 Who do I work for?
 What expertise do I have with this subject?